Michael Robinson (rabbi)

 Michael Aaron Robinson (December 13, 1924 – July 20, 2006) was an American Reform rabbi, civil rights activist, and human rights activist.
 He was known for his association with Martin Luther King Jr., with whom he marched in Selma and on whose request he participated in a 1964 demonstration in St. Augustine, Florida, at which he was arrested and jailed together with 15 other Reform rabbis.

-He was for decades the rabbi of Temple Israel in Northern Westchester, New York.
+He was for decades the rabbi of Temple Israel of Northern Westchester in Northern Westchester, New York.
 After his retirement, he served for seven years as a part-time rabbi at Congregation Shomrei Torah in Santa Rosa, California.

 Early life and education

 Michael Aaron Robinson was born on December 13, 1924, in Asheville, North Carolina.
 His parents were Samuel Robinson (1891–1973), an optometrist who had immigrated to the United States from Belarus, and Esther Kroman Robinson.
 Michael was one of seven children.
 His family was Reform and attended temple each Friday night.
 Growing up in Asheville, which had about 200 Jewish families in total, most of Michael's friends were not Jewish.
 His father treated many black patients and was known to not give priority to white patients when black patients had arrived first.
 As a result, some of his white patients turned to other doctors.
 At age ten, Michael began sitting in the back of a bus with his black nanny, and later wrote: "When I was ten years old I began sitting on the back seat of the bus with 'colored people'.
 I never returned to the front seat".

 He earned a B.A. at the University of Cincinnati.
 During World War II, while studying architecture at North Carolina State College, he interrupted his studies to join the US Navy.
 He worked in electronics maintenance on a landing ship tanker in the Pacific theater, and returned home with the desire to be a rabbi and a pacifist.

 He received rabbinic ordination from the Hebrew Union College in Cincinnati in 1952, becoming the first North Carolina native to be rabbinically ordained.
 During his rabbinical studies, he became involved with civil rights activism and organized a student effort to desegregate a local Greek restaurant.